-Issue Implications Sign-off Impact on Corporate Priorities The four Strategic Plan objectives are: Embracing Growth and Enabling Infrastructure Safe, Clean and Green Homes and Communities A Thriving Place We do not expect the recommendations will by themselves materially affect achievement of corporate priorities Head of Housing & Regulatory Services Cross Cutting Objectives The four cross-cutting objectives are: Heritage is Respected Health Inequalities are Addressed and Reduced Deprivation and Social Mobility is Improved Biodiversity and Environmental Sustainability is respected The report recommendations do not materially impact on the achievement of the cross- cutting objectives.
+Issue Implications Sign-off Impact on Corporate Priorities The four Strategic Plan objectives are: Embracing Growth and Enabling Infrastructure Safe, Clean and Green Homes and Communities A Thriving Place We do not expect the recommendations will by themselves materially affect achievement of corporate priorities Head of Housing & Regulatory Services Cross Cutting Objectives The four cross-cutting objectives are: Heritage is Respected Health Inequalities are Addressed and Reduced Deprivation and Social Mobility is Improved Biodiversity and Environmental Sustainability is respected The report recommendations do not materially impact on the achievement of the crosscutting objectives.
 Head of Housing & Regulatory Services Risk Management Already covered in the risk section.
 Head of Housing & Regulatory Services Financial There are no financial implications.
 Senior Licensing Officer Staffing We will deliver the recommendations with our current staffing.
 Head of Housing & Regulatory Services Legal Under Section 65 of The Local Government (Miscellaneous Provisions) Act 1976, the Council may fix the rate for fares for Hackney Carriage vehicles within the Borough, for time, distance and all other charges in connection with hire of the vehicle.
 To meet the requirements, it is necessary to advertise the agreed variation and allow not less than 14 days for any objections to be made.
 If Helen Ward, Lawyer (Contentious) Mid Kent Legal Services, 6 September 2022

-Information Governance objections are made, and not withdrawn, the Council shall consider the objections at a further meeting to determine whether to continue with the variation to the tables of fares with or without modification.
-The recommendations do not impact personal information (as defined in UK GDPR and Data Protection Act 2018) the Council Processes.
-Information Governance Team Equalities The recommendations do not propose a change in service therefore will not require an equalities impact assessment Equalities & Communities Officer 6 th September 2022 Public Health No public health implications.
-Senior Licensing Officer Crime and Disorder There is no immediate impact on crime & disorder in accepting the recommendations of the report.
-Head of Housing & Regulatory Services Procurement Not applicable Head of Housing & Regulatory Services Biodiversity and Climate Change No implications Senior Licensing Officer increase in Tariff 1 and the minimum charge from $\pounds$ 3 to $\pounds$ 3.20 for the first 550 metres.
+Information objections are made, and not withdrawn, the Council shall consider the objections at a further meeting to determine whether to continue with the variation to the tables of fares with or without modification.
+The recommendations do not impact personal information (so defined in LIK CDRR and Date) Information Governance information (as defined in UK GDPR and Data Protection Act 2018) the Council Processes.
+Governance Team Equalities The recommendations do not propose a change in service therefore will not require an equalities impact assessment Equalities & Communities Officer 6 th September 2022 Public Health No public health implications.
+Senior Licensing Officer Crime and Disorder Procurement Not applicable Head of Housing & Regulatory Services Biodiversity and Climate Change No implications Senior Licensing Officer increase in Tariff 1 and the minimum charge from £3 to £3.20 for the first 550 metres.